 After correcting for external fields, the method for removing the main field depends on the size and scope of the survey.
 For a small, ground-based survey, it is often sufficient to treat the main field as constant over the survey area.
 Its amplitude is likely to be well-approximated by the average field (data mean) or the NTQV.
 Airborne and satellite surveys typically cover much larger areas, over which it may not be reasonable to assume the main field is constant, and therefore more sophisticated main field removal methods are justified.
 An obvious extension is to remove the best-fitting line (for a 1D survey) or plane (2D survey) through the data.
 More commonly, the predictions of a main field model such as the International Geomagnetic Reference Field (IGRF) are subtracted.
 IGRFs consist of values for the spherical harmonic coefficients from which the field can be calculated at any point in space and time (see Chapter 2 for further details).
 Each IGRF consists of a set of main field and secular variation coefficients covering a five-year interval, thereby accounting for the temporal evolution of the main field.
 However, mis-matches can occur between crustal anomaly fields in overlapping or abutting areas obtained from surveys at different times because the IGRF representations are not perfect.
 This is a particular problem when trying to merge surveys to form larger compilations.

 The most important data for IGRF modeling have been permanent magnetic observatory night-time values on magnetically quiet days, usually selected on the basis of geomagnetic activity indices (see the Appendix to Chapter 3, and Siebert and Meyer, 1996).
-Observatories are located in areas of low spatial magnetic field gradients, in areas where crustal fields are a minimum.
+Observatories are located in areas of low spatial magnetic field gradients, and where crustal fields are a minimum.
 With the incorporation of large numbers of data from orbiting satellites, and the availability of more powerful computational resources, different methods of analysis become appropriate.
 As described earlier, rather than attempting to remove certain field sources from the data on a point by point basis prior to main field modeling, they can now be solved for simultaneously.
 This approach has led to the series of ‘comprehensive models’ (e.g. Sabaka et al., 2004) in which large numbers of parameters expressing the main, crustal, external and induced fields are co-estimated (see Chapter 2).
 These models (Figure 7) should enable better estimates of the crustal field to be obtained from survey data (Nabighian et al., 2005).
 The current version of the ‘comprehensive model is CM4 (Sabaka et al., 2004) and the data envelope extends from 1960 through July of 2002.
 Usage of the model outside of this time range entails two steps.
 First, the user must update the values of Dst and F10.7, the indices used for characterizing the state of the ionopshere and magnetosphere.
 Second, the internal, time-varying low-degree part of the model must be replaced by a model that is valid over the time span considered.
 This would mean the IGRF for data collected prior to 1960, and a model such as the CHAOS model (Olsen et al., 2006a) for data collected after 2002.7